jmettraux/aac_magic/src/_descriptions_in.md

 Thread breaking thread flail.

 Should the flail threads collide with any other thread weave, the flail might unweave the target.
-The successful spellcasting score + the WP against an INT / Magic skill roll for the original caster (GM, please use 13 by default).
+The successful spellcasting score + the CP against an INT / Magic skill roll for the original caster (GM, please use 13 by default).

 The flail only collides once.

-An unlucky caster might flail uselessly at nothing, wasting WPs.
+An unlucky caster might flail uselessly at nothing, wasting CPs.

 ## Quartz Pole